fieldtrip/website/workshop/nigeria2025.md

 The slides will be shared as PDF throughout the week.
 You can access them at [this google drive folder](https://drive.google.com/drive/folders/1NxpOnxtXyMpjNN8MBCh8ij7eOWDZbueO?usp=sharing).

+## Questions

+Please ask questions during or after the lectures.
+Your questions are also relevant for the other participants, who will learn from them as well.
+If you want, you can also type your questions in a [this shared google doc](https://docs.google.com/document/d/19gOTo8fyZUaatmGnmroixB9Un0by1j2CDvIelckCLSE/edit?usp=sharing).
+Feel free to add your name, or type your question anonymously.
+We will address the questions diring the day and/or towards the end of the afternoon.

 ## How to prepare

 ### Installing FieldTrip